mattneub/RubyFrontier/README.md

 FUTURE DIRECTIONS
 -----

-Now that RubyFrontier is apparently usable with Ruby 1.9.3, my chief goal is more and better unit tests, in order to keep making sure that RubyFrontier works equally in Ruby 1.8.7 and Ruby 1.9.3.
+Now that RubyFrontier is usable with Ruby 1.9.3 (and Ruby 2.0.0), my chief goal is more and better unit tests, in order to keep making sure that RubyFrontier works equally in Ruby 1.8.7 and Ruby 1.9.3. _Eventually I would like to withdraw support for Ruby 1.8.7 and anything earlier than Ruby 1.9.3._

 LICENSE
 -----